davidayankoya/davidayankoya/README.md

 - 👋 Hi, I’m David Ayankoya, a Front-End Web Developer skilled in building amazing products using front-end technologies such as HTML,CSS,JS,React,Redux..etc.
 - 👀 I’m interested in Web Development, Mobile Development, Game Development...
-- 🌱 I’m currently learning Testing and Test Driven Development (TDD),
+- 🌱 I’m currently learning Automated JS Testing and Test Driven Development (TDD),
 - 💞️ I’m looking to collaborate on any interesting products and ideas.
 - 📫 How to reach me dbayankoya@gmail.com or @ajuasegun1 on Twitter and Instagram...